barryclark/jekyll-now/_posts/2017-07-02-welcome-to-cheryl-hungs-blog.md

 ---
 layout: post
-title: Welcome to Cheryl Hung's blog
+title: "Welcome to Cheryl Hung's blog"
 description: "Cheryl Hung's introductory post"
+image: /favicon.ico
 redirect_from: /Welcome
-image: /favicon.ico

 ---

 I'm the product manager at [StorageOS](https://storageos.com), where I code, write and speak about storage, containers and cloud.
 I'm active in the developer community and speak at meetups related to Docker containers, Kubernetes, microservices, cloud native and more.